biosimulations/biosimulations/docs/README.md

 <!-- prettier-ignore-end -->

 <!-- ALL-CONTRIBUTORS-LIST:END -->
-A key for the contributions can be found here: ([emoji key](https://allcontributors.org/docs/en/emoji-key)).
+A key to the above emojis is available [here](https://allcontributors.org/docs/en/emoji-key).

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind welcome!
+## Contributing to BioSimulations
+We enthusiastically welcome contributions to BioSimulations!
+Please see the [guide to contributing](docs/CONTRIBUTING.md) and the [developer's code of conduct](docs/CODE_OF_CONDUCT.md).

 ## Funding

 This package was developed with support from the National Institute for Bioimaging and Bioengineering (award P41EB023912).